 - Bake at 375° for 25-30 minutes (about 15-18 minutes for standard-sized muffins) or until a toothpick inserted near the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.

 Tags: Caramelized Sugar, chocolate ganache, Cream Puffs, croquembouche, Daring Bakers, fruit, Pate a Choux, Piece Montee, profiteroles

 This entry is VERRRY late, three days late to be specific.
 Humidity turned caramelized sugar to croquembouche goo and well, I almost gave up.
 I’m glad I didn’t, so better late than never (are you listening, BOT?).

 When I was in my early 20’s, I constructed my first croquembouche (aka Piece Montee).
 I saw it on the cover of a Good Housekeeping magazine at the market and had to attempt it.
-That combined with having seen Martha Stewart, in all of her 90’s wedge cut glory, dipping a snipped whisk into caramelized sugar and spinning it around and around this amazing tower of cream puffs, forming golden strand after golden strand – seducing me into a trance like state.
+That combined with having seen a classic Martha Stewart repeat, in all of her 90’s wedge-cut glory, dipping a snipped whisk into caramelized sugar and spinning it around and around this amazing tower of cream puffs, forming golden strand after golden strand – seducing me like no pastry had before.
 Before I continue, the infamous blog checking lines…

 The May 2010 Daring Bakers’ challenge was hosted by Cat of Little Miss Cupcake.
 Cat challenged everyone to make a piece montée, or croquembouche, based on recipes from Peter Kump’s Baking School in Manhattan and Nick Malgieri.
 Thanks, Cat!